 Encouraging mobility within the Group, in all countries in which it operates, is one of the founding principles of Valeo’s human resources policy.

 Our aim is to fill at least three out of four posts internally.To this end, a succession and development plan is drawn up each year, in order to identify the next stage or stages in the career path of each engineer and manager.

 A targeted approach to international mobility

 To encourage the transfer of cultures, technologies and working methods, and to offer international career opportunities, Valeo sends some 50 experienced managers abroad every year.
 The Group has set up a shared services center, devoted to managing international mobility, in order to provide high level support with for these moves.

 Being an Expert at Valeo means following a parallel career path, with the same status as a manager and with additional technical responsibilities.
-Our system for recognizing Experts, both in products and processes, led to the appointment of 80 new Experts in 2015, in bringing the total to more than 830.
-One out of every 10 Valeo engineers is now an Expert.
+Our system for recognizing Experts, both in products and processes, led to the appointment of 161 new Experts in 2016, in bringing the total to 1,061.

 The Group constantly monitors the employment market in order to remain competitive so that it can motivate and retain its talent.
 It must also adapt its practices by offering appropriate remuneration to its employees throughout the world.
 The Group maintains competitive salaries in particularly volatile employment markets such as Brazil, China, Egypt, India, Poland, Mexico and Thailand, while also adapting its employee benefits.

 In a highly competitive environment, training is an essential means of improving employee skills, and is a key element in the Group’s attractiveness as an employer.
 The Group's training strategy is based on several learning techniques designed to accommodate people's time constraints and travel schedules, and also the subjects addressed, the methods used and the individual pace of learning.